 So if traffic is so bad, how to get around in Bali?
 I would definitely not suggest to rent a car as driving in Bali is nothing like you are probably used to, unless you are living on an island somewhere in Philippines where traffic is just as horrible.
 If you really want to travel around the island in a car I would suggest hiring a driver for those days you need one.
 They are probably even cheaper depending on your negotiation skills plus you can sit back and relax.
 Some drivers talk a lot, so if you are tired of listening to them just tell them that driving safely is your priority! ;)

-How to get around in Bali
+How to get around in Bali on a motorbike

 The best way to see Bali is by renting a scooter and drive around yourself.
 For me this is definitely the number one way how to get around in Bali.
 I can understand that the busy roads scare you a little, but I would not suggest you to rent a scooter straight away on the airport.
 First go to places like Canggu or Ubud that are a little quieter and then arrange a scooter to explore the island.
 Got to my Canggu Bali Guide for tips on where to eat and what not to miss or click here for amazing places to see in Ubud.

-Renting a scooter in Bali
+Renting a motorbike in Bali

 The hidden gems that are not yet discovered by mass tourism are those places that make the island so magical.
 Local restaurants, guesthouses, amazing viewpoints, waterfalls and temples are hidden in the hilly countryside in the North and can best be discovered by renting a scooter in Bali.
 I still have never done it myself, but I know a bunch of people who stored their suitcase in a guesthouse rented a scooter for a couple weeks and literally just left without a plan.
 Remember Traveltomtom always says getting lost is not a bad thing!
 So guess what I will be doing next time I am in Bali! ;)